boarfish55/potatofs/README.md

     is holding a lock; retryable)
   - XLOG_APP, XLOG_MISMATCH (eventual consistency)
   - XLOG_APP, XLOG_NOSLAB (Eventual consistency)
-* Add a format field for dirinodes; they need to be optimized to locate free slots.
-This is way too slow on large directories.
 * Add a test to try out the last possible inode, 2^63
 * Make the workers and timeouts configurable in the config file
 * Investigate whether it's possible to exploit a race condition in